Words matter when it comes to talking about people with disability.

 Content note: This guide contains ableist and offensive language.

-Your choice of language has an impact on the way people with disability feel and are perceived in society.
-It is important that you are aware of the meaning behind the words you use when talking to, referring to or working with people with disability.
-Disrespectful language can make people feel hurt, excluded and can be a barrier to full participation in society.
+The choices people make about language have an impact on the way people with disability feel and are perceived in society.
+It is important there is awareness of the meaning behind the words that are used when talking to, referring to, or working with people with disability.
+Disrespectful language can make people with disability feel hurt and excluded and be a barrier to full participation in society.

-People with disability spend a lot of time being described in ways which are disempowering, discriminatory, degrading and offensive.
-Negative words such as “victim” or “sufferer” reinforce stereotypes that people with disability are unhappy about their lives, wish they were ‘normal’ or should be viewed as an object of pity.
+People with disability are often described in ways that are disempowering, discriminatory, degrading and offensive.
+Negative words such as ‘victim’ or ‘sufferer’ reinforce stereotypes that people with disability are unhappy about our lives, wish we were ‘normal’, and should be viewed as objects of pity.